-- 1. THAT the Company's accounts and reports of the Directors and Auditors For the year ended 31 December 2016 be adopted. - 2.
-THAT Abu Bakar bin Mohd Taib is re-elected as a Director. - 3.
-THAT Jeffreys Henry LLP of Finsgate, 5-7 Cranwood Street, EC1V 9EE London, United Kingdom be reappointed as Auditors of the Company (in accordance with Article 33 of the Articles of Association of the Company) to hold office until the conclusion of the next general meeting. - 4.
+- 1. THAT the Company's accounts and reports of the Directors and Auditors for the year ended 31 December 2017 be adopted. - 2.
+THAT Derrick Chia Kah Wai is re-elected as a Director. - 3.
+THAT Seah Boon Chin is re-elected as a Director. - 4.
+THAT Jeffreys Henry LLP of Finsgate, 5-7 Cranwood Street, EC1V 9EE London, United Kingdom be reappointed as Auditors of the Company (in accordance with Article 33 of the Articles of Association of the Company) to hold office until the conclusion of the next general meeting. - 5.
 THAT the Directors be authorised to fix the remuneration of the Auditors.